-Personally, I think Maria Kang’s picture and caption is awesome.
+Personally, I think Maria Kang’s picture and the caption is awesome.
 As someone who wants kids in the near future, I found it entirely motivating and inspiring.
-The reactions people are going to derive from this is largley based on outlook, and thankfully mine is happy and secure.
+The reactions people are going to derive from this is largely based on their personal outlook, and thankfully mine is happy and secure.

 Unfortunately, there have been a few themes I’ve noticed in the responses to this seemingly normal wife and mother, and they’ve been harsh, and they’ve been presumptuous.
 The overwhelming reaction to the above picture seems overly sensitive to me, and I can’t help but wonder if it’s due to peoples’ insecurities.